 10. What building opened first?

-Losier Hall, the Chatham Head home on Water Street officially opened on October 1, 2019.
-Bridgeview Hall, the Douglastown home on King George Highway opened on June 17, 2020.
+Losier Hall, the Chatham Head licensed long term care home on Water Street officially opened on October 1, 2019.
+Parkland on the River, the retirement living community on King George Highway in Douglastown opened on June 4, while Bridgeview Hall, the other licensed long term care home located on the same campus as Parkland on the River opened on June 17, 2020.

 11. If a resident at Losier Hall (Chatham Head) has to go to the hospital, will we call an ambulance even if it’s right across the street?